On the 10 and 11 May 2021, CRAFTS CODE held its third Interregional Thematic Seminar online via Zoom.

 The policy instrument addressed is the Sustainable growth and jobs Structural Funds Programme of Finland (CCI number: 2014 116M2OP001), the action line 2.1.:

 “Improving the competitiveness of SMEs.
 The investments aim to diversify business structures and increase the number of growing, innovative and internationally expanding companies.
 In order to reach these objectives, measures will target the start-up of new companies and the development of new business operations.”

-Its extension to the Regional Policy of Ostrobothnia, in its flagship initiative “vitality of enterprises” (improving competitiveness of SMEs), highlights:
+And its extension to the Regional Policy of Ostrobothnia, in its flagship initiative “vitality of enterprises” (improving competitiveness of SMEs), which highlights:

 - The importance of a versatile business life, valuable cultural environments and cultural heritage,